knijn/cos/README.md

 └── startup.lua (program that runs hook.lua that does all the magic)
 ```

-## List of packages and their respective configuration options
+## List of all configuration options
 ```lua
 return {
     silent_startup = false,